trackmania-rl/tmrl/README.md

     obs, rew, terminated, truncated, info = env.step(act)  # step (rtgym ensures healthy time-steps) if terminated or truncated:
         break
-env.wait()  # rtgym-specific method to artificially 'pause' the environment when needed
+env.unwrapped.wait()  # rtgym-specific method to artificially 'pause' the environment when needed
 ```

 The environment flavor can be chosen and customized by changing the content of the `ENV` entry in `TmrlData\config\config.json`: